 Why is it that my kids eat bananas in spurts.
 One week I can’t buy enough and the next they look like this.
 I was bound and determined to makes something with them, but not muffins.

 Since my kids just got out of school for the summer, I like to throw fun surprises at them.
 So when I said we were making cookies for breakfast, I got squeals of delight!
 They thought I had gone crazy baking them cookies for breakfast, but little did they know that they are actually really healthy!

-- ⅓ cup canola oil or coconut oil
+- 1/3 cup coconut oil or vegetable oil

 - 1 cup brown sugar